-If your child already has a statement of special educational needs (SEN), or an Educational Health and Care Plan (EHC), our EHC Team will review their statement at least once a year (or twice a year if they are under five years of age).
+If your child already has an education, health and care plan (EHC plan), our EHC Team will review their statement at least once a year (or twice a year if they are under five years of age).
 Your EHC case officer will process any changes recommended at the review meetings, including any request you make for your child to attend a different school, and let you know if we have agreed this.